-Krusty's Super Fun House, was a cute puzzle platform (originally named Rat-Trap) based on the cartoon series The Simpsons.
-The game was released on the Amiga, Nintendo NES, IBM PC, Sega Master System, Game Boy and the 16bit Nintendo Super NES and Sega Mega Drive/Genesis.
+Krusty's Super Fun House, is a puzzle platform game, originally named Rat-Trap, based on The Simpsons cartoon series.
+The game was released for the Amiga, Nintendo NES, DOS, Sega Master System, Game Boy and the 16bit Nintendo Super NES and Sega Mega Drive / Genesis.

 CPU: Various processors from Intel,AMD, Cyrix, varying from 4.77Mhz (Intel 8088) to 200Mhz (Pentium MMX) and up to 1995 (available on this site) MEMORY: 640Kb to 32MB RAM (typical up to 1996) GRAPHICS: VGA standard palette has 256 colors and supports: 640x480 (16 colors or monochrome), 640x350 in 16 colors (EGA compatability mode), 320x200 (16 or 256 colors).
 Later models (SVGA) featured 18bit color palette (262,144-color) or 24bit (16Milion colors), various graphics chips supporting hardware acceleration mainly for 3D-based graphics routines.
 SOUND: 8 to 16 bit sound cards: Ad-Lib featuring Yamaha YMF262 supporting FM synthesis and (OPL3) and 12-bit digital PCM stereo, Sound Blaster and compatibles supporting Dynamic Wavetable Synthesis, 16-bit CD-quality digital audio sampling, internal memory up to 4MB audio channels varying from 8 to 64! etc. Other notable sound hardware is the release of Gravis Ultrasound with outstanding features!